The Wizard of Oz (2011 musical): Background

+The Wizard of Oz is a 2011 musical based on The Wizard of Oz 1939 original film, as well as L Frank Baum's novel, The Wonderful Wizard of Oz.

 The Wizard of Oz was first turned into a musical extravaganza by Baum himself.
-A loose adaptation of his 1900 novel (there is no Wicked Witch or Toto, and there are some new characters), it first played in Chicago in 1902 and was a success on Broadway the following year.
+A loose adaptation based on his 1900 novel, The Wonderful Wizard of Oz (there is no Wicked Witch or Toto, and there are some new characters) first played in Chicago in 1902, and was a success on Broadway the following year.
 It then toured for nine years.
 The 1939 film adaptation bore a closer resemblance to the storyline of Baum's original novel than most previous versions.
 It was a strong success, winning the Academy Awards for Best Original Song and Original Score, and continues to be broadcast perennially.

-Among the many musical theatre adaptations of The Wizard of Oz, two previous ones have used the songs from the film.
+The Wizard of Oz, 2011 musical, is the third stage musical adaptation of the film, following the 1945 version for the St. Louis Municipal Opera (The Muny) and the 1987 version for the Royal Shakespeare Company.
 In 1945, the St. Louis Municipal Opera (MUNY) created a version with a script adapted by Frank Gabrielson from the novel, but it is influenced in some respects by the motion picture screenplay.
 It uses most of the songs from the film.
 This was followed, in 1987, by a Royal Shakespeare Company (RSC) adaptation designed to more closely recreate the film version.
 The book by John Kane closely follows the film's screenplay, and it uses nearly all of the film's music.
 Both the MUNY and RSC adaptations were successes and have been revived numerous times in the US and UK.

 The Wizard of Oz is Andrew Lloyd Webber's 18th musical.
 Tim Rice first collaborated with Lloyd Webber in 1965, together writing The Likes of Us.
 Their next piece was Joseph and the Amazing Technicolor Dreamcoat, followed by two more concept albums that became hit musicals, Jesus Christ Superstar (1971) and Evita (1978).
 Except for a special collaboration for Queen Elizabeth's 60th birthday celebration, the musical Cricket in 1986, after Evita, each man turned to other collaborators to produce further well-known musical theatre works.

 To create the new musical, Lloyd Webber and director Jeremy Sams adapted the 1939 film's screenplay, and Rice and Lloyd Webber added several new songs to the film's score.